 Is it possible to live a comfortable life from the interest in our bank account?
-Most likely not.
+For most of us, the answer is probably not.
 But, what if we had a million dollars in the bank?
 Would that generate enough interest to be considered a passive income?

 Maybe.

-“Can I live off interest of $1 million?” is a common question asked by people on the cusp of retiring or anyone trying to get creative with their finances.
+The ability to live off a million dollars, or at least the interest earned from it in 2021, is a common question for people on the cusp of retiring or anyone trying to get creative with their finances.
 The answer to this query depends on several factors – many of them having to do with a person’s lifestyle and bank policies.
-Here’s what to consider when trying to figure out if you can live of the interest of a million bucks.
+Here’s what to consider when trying to figure out if you can live off the interest of a million bucks.

-CDs and Treasury Bonds.
-Although there is more freedom with a savings account, it obviously doesn’t generate enough income.
-Consider opening up a 30-year U.S. treasury bond.
-With 3.33% interest, you’ll collect $33,000 a year.
-However, that’s after 30 years, and in the meantime, you can’t touch the funds.
-Bonds don’t take into account inflation, so in 30 years that $1 million will probably only worth about $412,000, and money accrued will probably ring in at only $13,590.
-CDs are a slightly better bet — with an average 2.25% APY, after five years, you’ll rake in $25,000.
+So, in 30 years that $1 million will probably only worth about $412,000, and money accrued will probably tally up to roughly $13,590.
+CDs are a slightly better bet — with an average 2.25% APY.
+So, after five years, you’ll rake in $25,000.
 However, interest rates can fluctuate, and they might dip over the course over five years.
 These are all factors to keep in mind when weighing CDs and treasury bonds.

 If you liked this article, please share it on social media or leave us a comment!